Fixed-kinetic Neural Hamiltonian Flows for enhanced interpretability and reduced complexity: DESIGNING THE KINETIC ENERGY FOR NHF

-It is possible to create many different versions of NHF by fixing its kinetic energy, which thus leads to analysis of the learned dynamics in light of a different Physics framework.
+Keeping track of the transformation dynamics, and the analogy with the familiar classical mechanics framework, makes possible the interpretability of the learned potential.
+Also, learning the energy landscape associated with the target distributions offers guarantees in terms of control of the discretization scheme, avoiding chaotic behaviour and making the model less sensitive to the choice of Leapfrog hyperparameters as we show in Section~\ref{sec:RobustnessOptimisation}.
+By doing so, both interpretability, sparsity and robustness are gained through FK-NHF.
+It is possible to create different versions of NHF by fixing its kinetic energy.
 One could, for instance, use a relativistic kinetic energy instead of a classical one.
 We now numerically show how the classical choice for kinetic energy yields an interpretable potential $V$ and such in a robust manner.